MaxKruse/MagnusOpus/README.md

 The following ports will be exposed by docker-compose:

-    8001: The frontend
-    8002: The adminpanel
     5000: The backend

+The follow paths will be exposed:

+    / (Root): frontend
+    /admin  : admin
+    /api/v1 : backend api

 The port for the database will not be exposed.